sudipX/digital-liver/README.md

 A final deterministic layer that clamps anything that slipped through the decoder's construction back into a valid range, described in section 5.
-It also exposes count_corrections, which measures how often it actually had to change something, as a way of auditing whether the decoder's guarantee is doing its job unaided.
+It also exposes `count_corrections`, which measures how often it actually had to change something, as a way of auditing whether the decoder's guarantee is doing its job unaided.